Laurel Libby

-Laurel Dawson Munsell Libby is an American activist, Republican politician and interior designer from Maine.
-She is the representative for Maine House District 64, representing Minot and part of Auburn.
+Laurel Dawson Munsell Libby (born May 15, 1981) is an American politician, interior designer, and former nurse.
+A Republican, she is currently the representative for Maine House District 90, representing Minot and part of Auburn.
+She was elected to the Maine House in November 2020, 2022 and 2024.

 Libby was a leader of the 2020 people's veto campaign opposing childhood vaccination laws in Maine and protested public health measures implemented to prevent the spread of COVID-19.
-She was elected to the Maine House in November 2020.
 Libby was one of seven conservative House Members to be stripped of their committee assignments over refusal to comply with mask mandates in the State House during the COVID-19 pandemic.
+In 2025, Libby was stripped of her voting and speaking rights on the House floor after being censured for a social media post that criticized the participation of transgender athletes in girls' sports.
+Her voting rights were later restored by the US Supreme Court pending the outcome of litigation.

 Early life and education

-Libby was born in Bangor, Maine and grew up in a large family.
+Libby was born in Bangor, Maine, and grew up in a large family.
 She attended Roberts Wesleyan College where she studied nursing, was in the nursing honor society, and competed in women's cross country.
 She graduated with a Bachelor of Science in Nursing in 2003.

 Libby worked as an ICU nurse at both Maine Medical Center and at St. Mary's Regional Medical Center and was a member of the MA-1 Medical Disaster Relief team, travelling to Puerto Rico in 2017 as part of the hurricane relief effort.

 Activism

 Anti-vaccine campaign

 Libby opposed LD #798, Maine's 2019 law eliminating religious and philosophical exemptions for childhood vaccinations, and was a leader in the 2020 people's veto campaign to overturn it.
 She testified against the bill while it was in committee, describing an alleged reaction experienced by her son that was not treated or documented by a medical provider.
 Libby explained that she would not be further vaccinating him or two of her other children, and that if the law were to pass and eliminate religious and philosophical exemptions to school-required vaccinations, she and her family would be moving out of Maine.

 When LD #798 passed, Libby canvassed for Mainers for Health and Parental Rights in the effort to get a people's veto of the new law on the statewide ballot in March 2020.
 The veto attempt failed 27%-73%.

-Days after the referendum vote, Libby also testified in committee against LD #2117 "An Act To Expand and Rename the Controlled Substances Prescription Monitoring Program".
+Days after the referendum vote, Libby testified in committee against LD #2117 "An Act To Expand and Rename the Controlled Substances Prescription Monitoring Program".